 It’s essential to define a work plan that is open to surprises and unexpected events.
-You also have to develop mental tools and self awareness in order to create and fine tune a unique trading method and routine that will help you achieve the utmost control over uncertainty.
+You also have to develop mental tools and self-awareness in order to create and fine-tune a unique trading method and routine that will help you achieve the utmost control over uncertainty.

 Conceptually, it’s not hard to imagine a scenario in which your brain is tasked with completing a rudimentary set of actions in response to an encountered risk.
 In practice, it’s much harder to implement and follow.
-Simply, when something needs an immediate adjustment, you need a multi faceted, quick plan of action.
-The longer you need to think, formulate, and implement a response to a rough patch, the more you open yourself up to adverse trading event.
+Simply, when something needs an immediate adjustment, you need a multifaceted, quick plan of action.
+The longer you need to think, formulate, and implement a response to a rough patch, the more you open yourself up to the adverse trading event.

 The first step in any such emergency plan is there must already be a solid trading plan in place.
 This trading plan is meant to give you concrete rules and guidelines to follow.
-It offers a map of events that might occur in the market, custom tailored according to your analysis style.
+It offers a map of events that might occur in the market, custom-tailored according to your analysis style.
 Spend time on it, research, and come up with a very finely detailed plan.

 Many amateur traders can take losses for a very long time because of a mental fight with the concept of a steadier earnings scheme.
-They’ll go all in for the losses just on a whim that the market will suddenly change directions and bring them a windfall.
+They’ll go all-in for the losses just on a whim that the market will suddenly change directions and bring them a windfall.

 Once you enter, you have no control over what the market will do.
-You should always be open for the market to show you differently.
+You should always be open to the market to show you differently.
 You have to always be analyzing.
 It’s always a good time to look at different angles – knowledge that can add to your ability to read what’s going on.

 From a psychological standpoint, don’t try to reason with your analysis just because you entered the market.
 Don’t try to convince yourself that a past move was good.
 Focus on the current reality and monitor the trade.
 Don’t dwell on past moves, don’t justify, and keep moving.

 As part of your overall strategy, make sure you map market scenarios and make action items.
 Each trader has their own perspective through the prism of their unique plans.
-They should know how the market looks through their prism.
+They should know how the market looks through its prism.
 They should map the market through their trading analysis and give an action plan for each of these scenarios.
-When a time comes when you’re in a trade and you have to act fast, you have to have a quick execution.
+When a time comes when you’re in a trade, and you have to act fast, you have to have a quick execution.
 This means almost no thinking, no formulating, just acting according to the feel and predetermined plan.

-In order to act fast, have an execution checklist and once executed, regardless of the outcome, be happy because it was applied successfully.
-The plan can be adjusted after the event but the pre-plan has to be trusted.
-Otherwise there will be no tools available in a crisis and you’ll be tempted to make the wrong decisions because you’re not prepared in the event of a quick decision.
+In order to act fast, have an execution checklist, and once executed, regardless of the outcome, be happy because it was applied successfully.
+The plan can be adjusted after the event, but the pre-plan has to be trusted.
+Otherwise, there will be no tools available in a crisis, and you’ll be tempted to make the wrong decisions because you’re not prepared in the event of a quick decision.

 A condition for this would be that when the market shows you that it has gone through the accomplished wave that you were in and it’s in the next wave, only then can we secure your entry and lock your profit.
 Bank out some money from the winner and then let the rest of the provisions run and give you a bonus or extra profit.

-Improve your cost events and you’ll experience more events of success and pleasure because you’re taking a positive feeling and putting a tangible profit into your pocket.
+Improve your cost events, and you’ll experience more events of success and pleasure because you’re taking a positive feeling and putting a tangible profit into your pocket.
 This will eventually build more satisfaction and confidence as you continue along in your trading career.

 The market constantly moves up and down, with many traders waiting for a bonanza.
 But you can build a career with more safety and guarantee.
-Work on the market pulses and don’t let your desires get in the way of reasonable and rational moves.
+Work on the market pulses, and don’t let your desires get in the way of reasonable and rational moves.
 The satisfaction of being disciplined and sticking to a plan can be immense in this line of work.